-Hear from Michael Thelander, fraud and authentication expert and author of Multi-factor Authentication for Dummies, about the difference between device recognition, or device identification, and device reputation in the context of fraud prevention.
+Hear from Michael Thelander, fraud and authentication expert and author of Multi-factor Authentication (MFA) for Dummies eBook, about the difference between device recognition, or device identification, and device reputation in the context of fraud prevention.

 “What is the difference between device identification [recognition] and device reputation?